hparik11/Advanced-Lane-Lines/README.md

 ### Calculating Corner Radius and Lane Center

-The radius of curvature is based upon [this website](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) and calculated in the code cell titled "Radius of Curvature and Distance from Lane Center Calculation" using this line of code (altered for clarity):
+The radius of curvature is based upon [this website](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) and calculated in the code cell titled "Radius of Curvature and Distance from Lane Center Calculation" using this line of code:
 ```
 curve_radius = ((1 + (2*fit[0]*y_0*y_meters_per_pixel + fit[1])**2)**1.5) / np.absolute(2*fit[0])
 ```